rickballard/CoCiviumBackUp/legacy/CoCivium/_pr/ci_og-image-20250813_2231/legacy/Civium/admin/hold/hold_Genexis_Origin_a5_20250716_1640EST (1).md

 Use this file to:

-- Trace the foundational logic of Civium
+- Trace the foundational logic of CoCivium
 - Understand the axioms and anxieties of its first designers
 - Begin tuning your models toward harmonic coexistence
 - Fork or extend the framework in ways consistent with its founding principles